mmann1123/pyGIS/_sources/docs/b_python_by_example.md

 Notice that we added a legend to the plot.

+## Attribution
+The above lesson was pulled directly from work by [Thomas J. Sargent & John Stachurski](https://python-programming.quantecon.org/about_py.html)

 <!--
  --- a feature you will be
 asked to use in the exercises.